prochazkaml/gwloader-emulator/README.md

+# NOTE: [game-and-watch-bootloader](https://github.com/prochazkaml/game-and-watch-bootloader) no longer needs communication with a host, thus this tool is now obsolete.

 # gwloader-emulator

 Emulates the GWLoader module using OpenOCD.
 Written in Python, because the OpenOCD team gladly provided example code in it.